Skip to main content

 Description

 A weakness has been identified in projectworlds Expense Management System 1.0.
 This impacts an unknown function of the file /public/admin/currencies/create of the component Currency Page.
 This manipulation causes cross site scripting.
 It is possible to initiate the attack remotely.
-The exploit has been made available to the public and could be exploited.
+The exploit has been made available to the public and could be used for attacks.

 AI-Powered Analysis